WROC (AM): Programming

-Aside from sports play-by-play, WROC runs a straight feed of Infinity Sports Network and the BetMGM Network outside a few programs (syndication of One Bills Live and The Sports Bar with Mike Danger and Gene Battaglia) on weekdays and some part of the morning on the weekends.
-Schopp and the Bulldog, the afternoon show based at WGR, was heard on WROC from 2008 to 2011, but was dropped in summer 2011 without explanation (Entercom had ended or outsourced its other syndicated offerings at the same time).
+Aside from sports play-by-play, WROC runs a straight feed of sister station WGR outside of The Sports Bar with Gene Battaglia on weekdays and Rochester Americans games.
+With the shift to the WGR brand, the station airs WGR programs Schopp and the Bulldog Jeremy White and Joe DiBiasi in the morning and Sal Capaccio in early middays.
+Schopp and Bulldog previously aired on WROC from 2008 to 2011, but was dropped in summer 2011 without explanation.

-WROC carries the Buffalo Sabres and Buffalo Bills, both of which are also carried on WCMF-FM to improve the reach.
-In January 2012 it was announced that WROC would be the AM home of the Buffalo Bills (WCMF-FM is the corresponding FM home).
-WROC (both AM and FM) entered into an agreement to carry the Rochester Americans, the Sabres' AHL affiliate, starting in 2016.
+WROC carries the Buffalo Sabres which is also carried on WCMF-FM to improve the reach.
+In January 2012, it was announced that WROC would be the AM home of the Buffalo Bills (WCMF-FM is the corresponding FM home).
+The Bills left WROC, WCMF and WGR after the 2025 season.
+WROC entered into an agreement to carry the Rochester Americans, the Sabres' AHL affiliate, starting in 2016.
 WROC was the exclusive radio home of the Rochester Knighthawks until the team moved its broadcasts to WNBL.